Tuning FotoWeb and Index Manager for performance

 Tools for analyzing Index Manager performance

-Index Manager 8.0 has tools that make it possible to measure its performance using Windows utilities.
-Learn more about using Index Manager performance counters by following this link.
+Index Manager 8.0 has tools to measure its performance using Windows utilities.
+For more information, see Analyzing Index Manager performance.